florentpoujol/Daneel/docs/files/features.md

 # Features

-This page presents the features provided by the framework.
+This page presents some of the features provided by the framework.
+Be sure to also read the pages dedicated to _objects_ and _components_.

-Be sure to also explore the [function reference](/docs/function-reference) to find out and have detailed info about all the functions you can use.
+And make sure you explored the _[function reference](/docs/function-reference)_ to find out and have detailed info about all the functions you can use.

 <table class="page-menu">
 	<tr>